anuket-project/anuket-specifications/doc/tech/usecases.md

 -	Define some guideline about external factors that can affect the edge like WAN latency based on telco use case
 -	Define VNF/CNF profiles ( if needed )specific to Edge use case such as profile required acceleration technologies
 -	Define resources requirements in terms of compute , Storage and networking , new concept can be introduced such as hyper coverage infrastructure
--	Define Different Architecture model as no size fill fit all
+-	Define different Architecture models as no one size fits all"
 -

 Out of Scope